What is Bastion?

 What does Bastion do?

-Our mission is to provide comprehensive support to education in Latin America.
+Our mission is to provide comprehensive support to education worldwide with emphasis in Latin America.

 We believe that for a child to be able to study, there needs to be a number of favorable conditions that make this possible.
 Schools and teachers are needed, but the child also needs to be healthy and live in a nurturing environment, with an empowered family and access to transportation.